happysheep0719/Sean-s-Cheat-Sheet/algorithms/binary-search.md

 ### P7. find kth in unsorted array

-- xxxxxxNyyyyy
+Quick Selection

-- quick select
+- `xxxxxxxxxxN` -> `xxxxxxxNyyy`
-- choose a number N in the given range of array
+- partition the array into two parts
-- then partition the range into two parts, one < N, others >= N
+- remove one part from the two
-- select
+- keep doing until the pivot is exactly at the kth position

 -----